Devcontainer – Supervisor Patches¶

 Part B — /run/os/core.sock symlink: Created on the devcontainer host as a belt-and-suspenders measure for any code path that bypasses the use_unix_socket guard:

-Applying the patches¶
+Applying the patches (current mechanism)¶

 Files changed¶